Smog Check FAQs – Glendale, CA

 What if my car fails the inspection?

 DMV cannot provide technical information or advice in this area.
-We recommend that you contact the Bureau of Automotive Repair’s (BAR) Referee Program toll free at 800.622.7733 for Smog Check dispute resolution and inspection assistance.
+We recommend that you contact the Bureau of Automotive Repair’s (BAR) Referee Program toll free at 800-622-7733 for Smog Check dispute resolution and inspection assistance.
 Consumers meeting low income eligibility requirements may also be eligible for repair assistance or vehicle retirement through BAR’s Consumer Assistance Program.
-For more information, call toll free at 800.952.5210.
+For more information, call toll free at 800-952-5210.
+You may also speak with our smog technicians at Brand Smog Check Center for general guidance on next steps after a failed test.